dotnet/TorchSharp/DEVGUIDE.md

    d.
 All packages should now be pushed to `nuget.org` and will appear after indexing.

-6. If updating libtorch packages, remember to delete all massive artifacts from Azure DevOps and reset this:
+6. If updating libtorch packages, remember to delete all massive artifacts from Azure DevOps and reset this `BuildLibTorchPackages` in [azure-pipelines.yml](azure-pipelines.yml) in master branch.

-         <BuildLibTorchPackages>false</BuildLibTorchPackages>

-### Updating PyTorch version for libtorch packages
+### Updating PyTorch version for new libtorch packages

 This project grabs LibTorch and makes a C API wrapper for it, then calls these from C#.
 When updating to a newer version of PyTorch then quite a lot of careful work needs to be done.